Chris Brown (album)

 Chris Brown was supported by five singles: "Run It!", "Yo (Excuse Me Miss)", "Gimme That (Remix)", "Say Goodbye" and "Poppin'".
+"Run It!" topped the US Billboard Hot 100, while "Yo (Excuse Me Miss)" and "Say Goodbye" entered the top ten.
 The album was a commercial success and debuted at number two on the US Billboard 200 chart, selling 154,000 copies in its first week.
 It has been certified triple platinum by the Recording Industry Association of America (RIAA).
 At the 49th Grammy Awards, the album earned Brown his first two Grammy Award nominations for Best New Artist and Best Contemporary R&B Album.